Mikigabi/CET-313-Artificial-Intelligence-work/Week1/README.md

-You can access my code in the phy file
+You can access my code in the ipynb file /n
-I this week I have created a few basic progrmas in Python.
-I still need to finish some Exercises.
+I this week I have created a few basic progrmas in Python. /n I still need to finish some Exercises. /n